Chia-Hsuan-Lee/Chia-Hsuan-Lee.github.io/_pages/about.md

 Hi!
 Nice to meet you!
-I am Chia-Hsuan (Michael) Lee (李佳軒), currently a first year PhD student at University of Washington, where I work in the [Natural Language Processing Group](https://nlp.washington.edu/) with [Prof. Mari Ostendorf](http://ssli.ee.washington.edu/people/mo/).
+I am Chia-Hsuan (Michael) Lee (李佳軒), currently a second year PhD student at University of Washington, where I work in the [Natural Language Processing Group](https://nlp.washington.edu/) with [Prof. Mari Ostendorf](http://ssli.ee.washington.edu/people/mo/).

 My research interests are deep learning/machine learning and their applications in natural language processing.
 My recent research interests are open-domain question answering, dialogue systems and text-to-SQL parsing.
 Broadly speaking, I am interested in language understanding and interpretability of deep learning models.